Reports & Insights

 What you'll see:

 Tip: If a browser like Chrome shows a lot of time, look at the website ranking below it.
-Browser time is split by domain, so you'll see exactly which sites were productive and which were distracting — the app-level entry alone won't tell the full story.
+Browser time is split by domain, so you'll see exactly which sites were productive and which were distracting.
+The app-level entry alone won't tell the full story.
+See the Chrome tracking guide and the browser usage guide for setup and examples.

 Timeline Tab